 - If the Commission determines that a member state has defaulted in the performance of its obligations or responsibilities under this compact or the promulgated rules, the Commission shall:

-- Provide remedial training and specific technical assistance regarding the default.
+- b.
+Provide remedial training and specific technical assistance regarding the default.

 - If a state in default fails to cure the default, the defaulting state may be terminated from the Compact upon an affirmative vote of a majority of the member states, and all rights, privileges and benefits conferred by this compact may be terminated on the effective date of termination.
 A cure of the default does not relieve the offending state of obligations or liabilities incurred during the period of default.